A Bible study with Jeffrey J. Harrison

 14:14: "If a fellow dies, will he live?
 All the days of my warfare I will wait until the coming of my relief."

-Job compares the struggles of his life to a hard-fought war, in which he is waiting to be relieved of his duty.
+Here Job raises the question of life after death.
+He compares the struggles of his life to a hard-fought war, in which he is waiting to be relieved of his duty.

 14:15: "You will call and I will answer you; you will long for the work of your hands."

-One day, God will yearn for him and call for him.
+One day, he hopes, God will yearn for him and call for him.

 14:16: "For then you will number my steps, you will not keep watch over my sin."